tomasr/roslyn-colorizer/readme.md

 The code is fairly simple, but it is not currently written using the Async APIs in Roslyn.

-This sample is based on the VS2015 preview.
+This sample is based on the VS2015 RTM.